 There are no rules.
 It is whatever you want to make it.

 How Do I Even Get Started?

 Just like you did when you first started digi scrapping: you lift someone!

 You can use Pinterest to help you find other people’s gorgeous work.
 And once you know what you like, you’ll know what you need!
-You’re welcome to follow my Art Journaling Ideas board on Pinterest.
-It’s the place I use to keep track of art work that inspires me and quotes that I like!
+Here is one Art Journaling Ideas board on Pinterest, that is full of amazing art journaling examples.

 Find out what type of art journaling appeals to you.
 Then you’ll be able to gather the supplies you need to start making your own digital art!